Read the affiliate disclosure page to find out how can you help MSPoweruser effortlessly and without spending any money. Read more

 This Microsoft research project can provide assistance to people with low vision to blindness in navigating their daily lives.
 Seeing AI offers intelligent functions that basically “narrates” the world around us.
 Using the camera as the user’s eye to the environment, the app can speak short texts in front of the camera, scan barcodes for product information, provide details about a person, recognize currency notes, read handwritten text, describe images, and more.

 Microsoft Soundscape – 3D sound map

-Finding directions is one of the main challenges among the blinds.
-With this, the Microsoft Soundscape is an excellent tool to help them locate places when walking on streets.
+Finding directions is one of the main challenges for the blinds.
+With this, Microsoft Soundscape is an excellent tool to help them locate places when walking on the streets.
 It uses the community-generated OpenStreetMap mapping data and will give users a detailed audio map.
-By setting an audio beacon to a particular destination, the app will guide a person in the walk by calling out roads and intersections.
-There are also other helpful features to instantly provide information about the user’s current location and details of the environment around.
+By setting an audio beacon to a particular destination, the app will guide a person on the walk by calling out roads and intersections.
+There are also other helpful features to instantly provide information about the user’s current location and details of the environment around them.

 People with disabilities can now navigate within formerly inaccessible environments for them.
 This is what Foresight Augmented Reality does by using Smartphone Apps together with Bluetooth, GPS, and Ultra-Wideband technology.
 It helps those with visual impairments be more independent by providing detailed information about their surrounding.
 It can locate bus stops and lead users to the correct office, suite, or section in a building.

 Mobileye OrCam – Easy reading handheld